brandoncox/alerting/README.md

 ```

 5) Verify that Alert is firing via UI

- ** remember to make sure filters are set correctly so that we are viewing user alerts that are firing **
+**remember to make sure filters are set correctly so that we are viewing user alerts that are firing**.

 ![Firing Alerts](alertdashboard.png)